Pork Chop Marinade

 Double this recipe, freeze half of it and you just made two meals.
 This is my kind of cooking!

-Store cooked and cooled leftover pork chops in a sealed container in the fridge up to three days.
-Leftovers can also be frozen and then thawed overnight in the fridge.
+Fridge: Store cooked and cooled leftover pork chops in an airtight container up to three days.

 Imagine biting into a tender, juicy and delicious pork chop with amazing flavor.
 The perfect easy dinner recipe that you’ll always come back to!
 If you love this marinade, then check out or chicken marinade too.